 If your vehicle was reported as smoking and you repaired the problem, please notify us at firstname.lastname@example.org.

 Ambient Air Quality Monitoring

-AACOG has been monitoring ozone in the region since 2002 and currently owns and operates seven ozone monitors, two nitrogen oxide (NOx) monitors, and a volatile organic compound (VOC) monitor.
+AACOG has been monitoring ozone in the region since 2002 and currently owns and operates seven ozone monitors, four nitrogen oxide (NOx) monitors, and a volatile organic compound (VOC) monitor.
 NOx and VOCs are precursors to ozone, meaning they react chemically to form ozone, as ozone is not emitted directly.

 Monitoring air quality allows us to develop a better understanding of the behavior of air pollutants - how they form, where they go, where they come from - and how to best reduce their presence in our airshed.

-There are about two dozen air quality monitors located all over the AACOG Region.
+There are over two dozen air quality monitors located all over the AACOG Region.
 These monitors record meteorological conditions like wind, and pollutants like ozone, nitrogen oxides, volatile organic compounds, and other criteria pollutants.
 To view the current day's air quality conditions, please visit the TCEQ Daily Summary Report by Site.